Is Soap Still Natural If Made With Sodium Hydroxide ( Lye)?

 The short answer is yes, the soap is still natural!

-We at MSC decided to include sodium hydroxide in our ingredients list because you deserve to know how your soap was made.
+You the consumer deserve to know how your soap was made.
 Our belief is that helping you understand this substance is our responsibility so you can feel safe and be confident with your purchase decision.

 What Is Sodium Hydroxide, Caustic Soda, or Lye?